How we discovered the correlation between cute dogs and revenue in our search for web traffic. You won’t believe what happened next!

 If you are using Facebook, and aren’t using Newsfeed Blockers, you have probably seen countless posts about poor cats, rescued dogs, cute dolphins and stuff that will “blow your mind!”
 Maybe you have even clicked a “You won’t believe what happened next” link posted by that long lost teenage sweetheart you keep on your friend list.
 You know the types of links we are talking about.
 Sometimes you re-share it, sometimes you “like” it, but most often you immediately click the back button, maybe feeling a bit annoyed at being tricked into clicking on it in the first place.

-These posts are called “Clickbait Articles” and the giants in the industry are sites like Viralnova, Buzzfeed and Upworthy.
+Viralnova, Buzzfeed and Upworthy post a lot of “click-bait articles” like these.
 The success formula is to take internet content and repackage it with a click-worthy picture and headline.
 It doesn’t matter if the content is old or new, what matters is the clickbait title.
-The goal is to get the news to go “viral” on Facebook, giving you lots of traffic in return.
+The goal is to get the news to go “viral” on Facebook, giving you lots of web traffic in return.

 “It doesn’t matter if the content is old or new, what matters is the clickbait title.”